Chalwk/JeriCraftDocs/docs/guides/Jobs.md

 | `/bal`              | Check your current in-game currency balance.                                    |
 | `/baltop`           | View the leaderboard of the wealthiest players.                                 |

-By utilizing these commands, you'll be on your way to making money and gaining experience through the JeriCraft Jobs plugin.
+By utilizing these commands, you'll be on your way to earning gold coins and gaining experience through the JeriCraft Jobs plugin.
 Happy working, and we wish you success in your career! 💼💰

 ## Detailed Job Information: